Efficient simulation of prices for European call options under Heston stochastic-local volatility model: a comparison of methods: Introduction

-In the SLV simulation process, the simulation of the volatility process serves as the foundation for all predictions.
-However, simulating the CIR process is extremely tricky.
+The key difficulty in the model evaluation is the simulation of CIR process due to the presence of unbounded diffusion term and non-globally Lipschitz continuous coefficient.
 Although there has been a few works \cite{CozMarRei,CozRei,DNS,hu2017backward}, it is still far from being well-understood.
-The core challenge lies in its diffusivity.
-Even when the Feller condition is met, V(t) in numerical simulations can easily reach negative values due to Brownian motion.
+It is well-known that when applying the Euler--Maruyama method, the variance process can become negative with nonzero probability.
 A negative variance is meaningless both mathematically and financially, which can cause the entire simulation to collapse.
-Previous studies in numerical simulations either take the maximum of V and 0 at each step to ensure non-negativity, or use the non-central chi-square distribution and only achieve convergence in the sense of distribution.
-We explore new simulation methods by borrowing new mathematical research, and then observe the improvement in the overall option pricing to meet the requirements of different option applications.
+Previous attempts in numerical simulations either take the maximum with 0 at each step, or use the non-central chi-square distribution.
+However, the non-central chi-square approximation can only achieve convergence in a weak sense, namely, the laws of the exact solution and the approximation almost coincide with each other.
+The main purpose of this paper is to develop methods that are strongly convergent and can preserve the positivity.
+A strongly convergent method makes sure that the corresponding trajectories of the exact solution and the approximation are close to each other.
+Subsequently, it aims to deduce the improvement in overall option pricing so as to meet the requirements of different option applications.

 The article is organized as follows.
 In the next section, we present the background and give a brief introduction to the underlying model.
-We then introduce and analyse the numerical schemes in Section \ref{sec:scheme}.
+We then introduce and analyse the numerical methods in Section \ref{sec:scheme}.
 The corresponding proofs are given in the Appendix.
-Section \ref{sec;Numerical experiments} provides numerical experiment to confirm the theoretical findings.
+Section \ref{sec;Numerical experiments} provides numerical experiment to the superiority of different methods.